The impact of our work, the impact of your giving

 Aug 3, 2017

-A new two room building was constructed, along with covered seating waiting areas.
-All building connected to provide a secure space for staff and patients.
+A new two room building was constructed, along with covered waiting areas.
+All buildings were connected to provide a secure space for staff and patients.

 Aug 3, 2017

 A much enhanced women’s health clinic was formally launched.
-An x-ray machine installed, along with an electronic medical record system.
+The radiology unit was born with the installation of a new x-ray machine.
+The initiation of the electronic medical record (EMR) system.

 Aug 3, 2017

-Community Health Worker program launched, expanding service to include home visits in the neighborhood.
-A solar panel installation at the clinic provides reliable power.
+The vital Community Health Worker program launched, expanding services to include home visits throughout the community.
+A solar power system is installed.

 Sep 12, 2017